 Geo (development)

 Geo connects GitLab instances together.
 One GitLab instance is designated as a primary site and can be run with multiple secondary sites.
-Geo orchestrates quite a few components that can be seen on the diagram below and are described in more detail within this document.
+Geo orchestrates quite a few components that can be seen on the diagram below and are described in more detail in this document.

 Geo Architecture Diagram